 —Sarah Wolfolds, Assistant Professor and Andrew M. Paul Sesquicentennial Faculty Fellow at Cornell

-Cornell's Center for Teaching Innovation is offering Teaching & Learning in the Diverse Classroom as a massive open online course (MOOC).
+Cornell's Center for Teaching Innovation is offering Teaching & Learning in the Diverse Classroom as a massive open online course (MOOC) on the edX platform.

 If your campus or institution is interested in forming a faculty learning community or cohort-based learning experience, please share your contact information to receive more information, including a coordinator’s guide.

 About the Course

 U.S.-based and higher education-centered, the Teaching & Learning in the Diverse Classroom MOOC is a self-paced online course for anyone with teaching responsibilities, at any level of diversity expertise.
 Modules explore strategies for inclusive course design, social identity and self-reflection, and pedagogical practices that effectively support student engagement and a sense of belonging across difference.
 The course is:

 Designed for anyone teaching, across all disciplines